LatticeQCD/SIMULATeQCD/docs/_sources/04_codeBase/01_indexer.md.txt

 ## Custom data types to store indices

-In the ParallelGPUCode, there are four structs that can store the spacetime coordinates and the corresponding memory index of a given lattice site:
+In SIMULATeQCD, there are four structs that can store the spacetime coordinates and the corresponding memory index of a given lattice site:

 `gSite`:
 This struct stores the spacetime coordinates and memory index for one lattice site.